Tuesday, June 21

 Facts about the Philippine eagle

-Joey and Jinger want to know if you have ever heard of the Philippine eagle before?
-They think the Philippine eagle is cute because of the fluffy feathers on top of its head.
-Joey and Jinger would like me to tell you all about this very rare and majestic bird.
+Have you ever heard of the Philippine eagle before?
+I think the Philippine eagle is cute because of the fluffy feathers on top of its head.
+I would like to tell you all about this very rare and majestic bird.
 The Philippine eagle was also known as the monkey eating eagle.
-It is in their nature to eat other animals such as monkeys and lemurs.
+It is in their nature to eat other animals, such as monkeys and lemurs.
 The Philippine eagle is a carnivore.
 Carnivore means that they eat meat.

 Are you ready to read some more interesting facts about this amazing eagle?